cleifwork/GCONNECT/docs/README.md

 # GCONNECT APP: Wi-Fi Voucher Automation Middleware

-The GCONNECT APP is a powerful middleware solution designed to streamline the voucher management process between Omada Cloud Controller exports and MacroDroid's pre-configured macros.
+The **GCONNECT APP** is a powerful middleware solution designed to streamline the voucher management process between Omada Cloud Controller exports and MacroDroid's pre-configured macros.
 This application acts as a bridge, automating the segregation of voucher data based on pricing and facilitating seamless transmission to MacroDroid.

+**MacroDroid** then effortlessly utilizes **SMS and push notifications from e-wallet apps** to activate predefined actions, creating a flexible and responsive system for managing vouchers.
 ## Key Features

 - **Automated Voucher Segregation:** GCONNECT intelligently categorizes, and segregates voucher data exported from Omada Cloud Controller, ensuring efficient organization based on pricing tiers.